Azure/azure-powershell/src/Storage/Storage.Management/help/Get-AzDataLakeGen2ChildItem.md

 ```

 ### -Path
-The path in the specified container that should be retrieved.
+The path in the specified Filesystem that should be retrieved.
 Should be a folder, in the format 'folder1/folder2/'.

 ```yaml